waitzShigoto/kc_blog/content/en/2023-08-14-kotlin-room-tutorial.markdown

 ---
 layout: post
+title: >-
-title: "Mastering Android Persistent Storage: Kotlin and Room Database Practical Tutorial"
+  Mastering Android Persistent Storage: Kotlin and Room Database Practical Tutorial
-date: 2023-08-14 09:45:01 +0800
+date: '2023-08-14 09:45:01 +0800'
 image: cover/kotlin_room-1.png
-tags: [Kotlin,Android]
+tags:
+  - Android
+  - Kotlin
 permalink: /kotlin_room
-categories: Android教學
+categories: AndroidDev
+excerpt: >-
-excerpt: "In this practical tutorial, we will delve into how to use Kotlin and Room to achieve persistent storage in Android applications.
+  In this practical tutorial, we will delve into how to use Kotlin and Room to achieve persistent storage in Android applications.
 Whether you are a beginner or an experienced developer, this tutorial will provide you with practical knowledge and techniques to help you develop Android applications more effectively.
-Let's explore the powerful features of Kotlin and Room databases together and seamlessly integrate them into your next Android project!"
+Let's explore the powerful features of Kotlin and Room databases together and seamlessly integrate them into your next Android project!
 ---
 ## Introduction